VPN – OpenVPN

 Important:

-This guide provides general instructions for integrating Portnox Cloud with specific
+This guide gives general instructions for integrating Portnox Cloud with specific

-manufacturers, models, and environments.
-As a result, we cannot guarantee that these steps will work in every
+models, and environments.
+Because of this, we cannot guarantee these steps will work in every case.
+For questions or

-scenario.
-For questions or issues related to RADIUS setup – which is an industry standard and not specific to
+problems with RADIUS setup – which is an industry standard and not specific to Portnox – or with device-specific settings

-configuration of third-party devices is typically best handled by the manufacturer.
+Portnox Support can help when possible, but detailed setup of third-party devices is usually best handled by the

 Important: